AER: explanation and definition.

 What is ARE?

-Training periods are treated as working hours.
+Training periods are considered as working hours.

-Periods during which the employment contract was suspended (for various reasons, such as illness or an accident at work) are taken into account at the rate of one day's membership for each day of suspension.
+Periods during which the employment contract was suspended (for various reasons such as illness or a work-related accident, for example) are taken into account at the rate of one day of membership per day of suspension.

 • A fixed amount of €11.92